Azure/ms-rest-browserauth/samples/vanilla/README.md

 ## How to run

+- Replace the placeholder values in index.html with your own clientId and tenant
+- Ensure that localhost:3000 is an accepted reply URL in Azure Portal for your AD app
-Run `npm start` and navigate to localhost:3000
+- Run `npm start` and navigate to localhost:3000